-Marathon Greece is a renowned and historically significant small town located 42 km from central Athens.
-Marathon Greece is worth visiting because it is also the:
+Marathon Greece is a renowned town because it is the:

-2. Starting location of the Authentic Classic Athens Marathon Race
+- Starting location of the Authentic Classic Athens Marathon Race.

-3. Athens main water supplier with the impressive Marathon Lake and dam
+- Athens’ main water supplier with the impressive Marathon Lake and Dam.

-4. Moreover, Marathon offers visitors a captivating natural environment, featuring a picturesque gorge and numerous hiking trails.
-The nearby Schinias beach is famous for its windsurfing opportunities, providing a perfect blend of adventure and relaxation by the sea.
+- Moreover, Marathon offers visitors a captivating natural environment, featuring a picturesque gorge and numerous hiking trails.
+The National Park of Schinias is famous for its windsurfing opportunities, providing a perfect blend of adventure and relaxation by the sea.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-2. Participate in the Classic Athens Marathon Greece Race
+3. Participate in the Classic Athens Marathon Greece

-Embark on the ultimate runner’s challenge by starting your journey in Marathon Greece—the birthplace of the real Marathon!
+Participate in the ultimate runner’s challenge and where is better to do so than the birthplace of the real Marathon?
 However, a word of caution: the 42,195m stretch from Marathon to Athens is renowned as one of the most demanding marathon routes worldwide.
-Are you up for the challenge
+Are you up for the challenge? 😀

 Despite its challenging reputation, thousands of runners from around the globe continue to embrace the celebration.
 In the Marathon 2023 event, an impressive 21,000 marathon enthusiasts took on the classic 42,195-meter route, commencing their run from Marathon and triumphantly crossing the finish line at the iconic Panathenaic Stadium—the very site where the inaugural Modern Olympic Games unfolded in 1896!